 - Advanced Placement History

 - Coordinating Council for Women in History

 - Society for Historians of American Foreign Relations

-An area on the Convention Center's West Lobby has been reserved from 11:30 a.m. to 2:30 p.m. on Friday, January 7, for affiliated societies to display materials and to meet with members of the profession.
+The foyer of the Marriott's Liberty Ballroom has been reserved from 11:30 a.m. to 2:30 p.m. on Friday, January 6, for affiliated societies to display materials and to meet with members of the profession.

 —Sharon K. Tune is the AHA's convention director.